Jimmy Burke (baseball): Playing career

-Burke made his debut in October of 1898 for the Cleveland Spiders.
+Burke made his debut in October 1898 for the Cleveland Spiders.
 He was one of many players moved from Cleveland to St. Louis the following season, a move that stocked Cleveland with inferior and inept ball players that resulted in that team producing the worst record ever in Major league baseball.
 Burke only played a couple of games for St. Louis, now called the St. Louis Perfectos.

 In 1901, he split time between the Milwaukee Brewers and Chicago White Sox of the American League.
 After being released by Chicago in 1901, he signed with the National League's Pittsburgh Pirates where once again he played only occasionally.

 Burke never got anywhere near close to regular playing time until he was traded by Pittsburgh to the St. Louis Cardinals.
 In 1903, his first season with significant playing time, he batted .285 and rove in 42 runs.
 However, despite in appearing in over hundred games in both of the next seasons, Burke found himself playing for the Kansas City Blues in the minor leagues.
 Burke never again played in the majors, finishing his career with the Fort Wayne Champs of the Central League in 1913.